 For programs longer than one year (12 calendar months) in length, the cancellation and refund policy will apply to the stated tuition price attributable to each 12-month period.
-All of the stated for students attending this campus who tuition prices attributable to the period beyond the first year will be canceled and/or refunded when students terminate during the first year.
+All of the stated Under the Institutional Refund Calculation, tuition prices attributable to the period beyond the first year will be canceled and/or refunded when students terminate during the first year.